bitquery/streaming-data-platform-docs/docs/ide/authorisation/simple.md

 2. Utilize the code generation feature in the IDE to obtain the code with the embedded token for your chosen programming language.

-if you have no applications created, the `Bearer` token changes every 12 hours.

 **Billing Considerations**

 - Billing remains consistent across API v1 and v2.
 - Purchase points once and utilize them for either v1 or v2 in any combination.

 **Using an Access Token**